15 Essential DOCTOR WHO Episodes For Everyone - Nerdist

 And sometimes it is fine to give someone a glimpse of their own future.
 Tony Curran’s portrayal of Vincent van Gogh is sheer perfection, there are dark forces afoot, and the final moments of this episode hurt in the best way possible.

-“The Snowmen”
+“The Snowmen” (Season 7, Episode 6)

 This episode dives in The Doctor’s psyche in a wonderful way.
 Eleven is reeling from a major loss and hiding in (Early?
 Late?) retirement.
 But, evil snowmen and a brilliant governess bring him out of his funk and back into his old life.
-Doctor Who and Christmas specials are a staple in this era and this is perhaps one of the best ones yet with great storytelling, dialogue, and the beginning of a complex new companion arc.
+Doctor Who and Christmas specials are a staple in this era and this is perhaps one of the best ones yet with great storytelling, dialogue, and the beginning of a new companion arc.

-Honorable mention: “The Pandorica Opens”
+Honorable mention: “The Pandorica Opens” (Season 5, Episode 12)

 This episode is all about going big or going home.
 Doctor Who isn’t always the best at continuity but this has quite a few ties that come together here.
-There’s so much going on here and some of it is frankly confusing but the ride is fun and wild – basically a way of life as a Doctor Who lover.
+There’s so much going on here and some of it is frankly confusing but the ride is fun and wild—basically a way of life as a Doctor Who lover.

-“Dark Water/Death in Heaven”
+“Dark Water/Death in Heaven” (Season 8, Episodes 11 and 12)

 Helloooo Missy.
 Doctor Who may be seen by outsiders as some silly little sci-fi series but its much darker than they could imagine.
 “Dark Water” brings back a couple of great antagonists and has an underlying morbidity that sets up an equally somber conclusion in “Death in Heaven.”